-Other Information (OI) (AFR Section 3 or PAR Section 4).
+Other Information (AFR Section 3 or PAR Section 4).
 See Section II.4 below.

 II.2.
-MD&A - AFR/PAR Section I II.2.1.
+MD&A - AFR/PAR Section I

+II.2.1.
 Purpose, Responsibility, and Scope

 An AFR or a PAR must contain, as required supplementary information (RSI), an MD&A section in accordance with SFFAS 15, Management's Discussion and Analysis, paragraphs 1 through 8.

-The MD&A should focus on the information most likely to affect the judgment or decisions of users of the AFR or PAR.
+The MD&A should:

-The MD&A should address the topics of sections II.2.2 through II.2.6 below and should contain section titles that would be meaningful to financial report, for example, section titles could correspond to major program.
-As noted in section II.2.5 below, a section entitled "Analysis of Systems, Controls, and Legal Compliance" is required by OMB Circular A-123.
+- be balanced (presenting positive and negative results), integrated, concise, and understandable; - address the topics of Sections II.2.2 through II.2.5; and - contain section titles that would help financial report users understand the entity's financial information.
+For example, section titles could correspond to major programs.

+As noted in Section II.2.4, a section entitled "Analysis of Systems, Controls, and Legal Compliance" is required by Circular A-123.